 It’s apparent that Katie loves her job.
 She enjoys getting to know her clients, learning not just what they do, but also who they are.
 She is proud of the Dobrusin team and the quality representation she and her colleagues provide to their clients.

-The firm encourages its people to be active in the community, which has allowed Katie to become Vice President of the Women’s Bar Association, participate as a member of Leadership Oakland Class XXIX, and serve on the board of directors of Art&Soul, a non-profit dedicated to connecting families to children in the Michigan foster care and adoption system.
+The firm encourages its people to be active in the community, which has allowed Katie to become President-Elect of the Women’s Bar Association, participate as a member of Leadership Oakland Class XXIX, and volunteer with Art&Soul, a non-profit dedicated to connecting families to children in the Michigan foster care and adoption system.

 Areas of Practice